Prashanthgoud15/LeetCode/README.md

 Welcome to my LeetCode repository!

-This repository contains my accepted LeetCode solutions, automatically synced using **LeetSync**.
-It serves as a record of my daily problem-solving journey as I prepare for software engineering interviews and strengthen my Data Structures and Algorithms skills.
+This repository is a collection of my accepted LeetCode solutions.
+It reflects my continuous journey of improving problem-solving skills, strengthening my understanding of Data Structures and Algorithms, and preparing for software engineering interviews.

 ## Goals

-* Solve LeetCode problems consistently
+* Solve problems consistently
-* Improve problem-solving ability
+* Build strong DSA fundamentals
-* Master Data Structures and Algorithms
+* Improve logical and analytical thinking
+* Learn optimized approaches
 * Prepare for coding interviews
-* Learn optimal approaches, not just accepted solutions

 ## Progress

-📅 I update this repository regularly through LeetSync whenever I solve a new problem on LeetCode.

-Every solved problem represents another step toward becoming a better software engineer.

-## Languages

-* Java
+I solve LeetCode problems regularly, and this repository grows with every accepted solution.
+It serves as a public record of my learning, consistency, and progress as I work toward becoming a better software engineer.

 ## Connect With Me